acm-uiuc/til/_til/vim/open-the-directory-of-the-current-file.md

+---
-# Open The Directory Of The Current File
+title: Open The Directory Of The Current File
+category: vim
+---

 In one of my first TILs ever, [Head Of File Name](https://github.com/jbranchaud/til/blob/master/vim/head-of-file-name.md),